MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/geom%20plus-1.png)

-The fundamental purpose of `geom_plus()` is to override some of `ggplot2`’s default geometry parameters to address some of the design concerns raised earlier.
+The primary purpose of `geom_plus()` is to apply better default parameters that address common design concerns—especially those related to accessibility.

-In this case, `geom_plus` made the points larger.
-It also switched their default shape to `21` from `16`.
-This is significant because the latter has only a `color` aesthetic, whereas the former has separate `color` and `fill` aesthetics for its **stroke** (outline) and interior regions, respectively.
-This allows us to specify a `"transparent"` fill by default to make the circles hollow.
-As a result, areas of partial overlap are discernible (though total overlap would still not be).
+In this example:

+- The points are made **larger** and thus easier to parse.

+- The default **shape** changes from 16 to **21**.

+This latter change is important because shape 16 only uses the `color` aesthetic while shape 21 supports **both** `color` (for the stroke/outline) and `fill` (for the interior).
+This gives us more flexibility in design.

+By default, the interior is set to transparent, resulting in **hollow circles**.
+This allows **partial overlaps** between points to be visually distinguishable—though, of course, total overlap is still not discernable.
+We’ll present some ideas for fixing that later on.

+### Improving Contrast with the Fill Aesthetic

-If we switch `species` from being mapped to `color` to being mapped to `fill`, `geom_plus()` defaults to a `"black"` stroke that resolves the contrast issue between the yellow points and the gray background:
+If we switch from mapping species to `color` to instead mapping it to `fill`, `geom_plus()` uses a black stroke color by default.
+This fixes the earlier issue where light yellow points lacked sufficient contrast with the light gray background:

 ``` r
 ggplot(iris,